truongvietttruong/ACEP/README.md

 If you are interested if your email address is in a data breach, use [Have I Been Pwned](https://haveibeenpwned.com/) or similar services.

+**The data contained in this repo is for educational purposes only!!!**

 ## Index

 - [Cit0day](./Data/Cit0day)